-Cost of revenues principally consists of salaries, benefits, bonuses, stock-based compensation expenses and other indirect costs for the Company's researchers who collect and analyze the real estate data that is the basis for the Company's information, analytics and online marketplaces and for employees that support these products.
-Additionally, cost of revenues includes the cost of data from third-party data sources, product hosting costs and costs related to advertising purchased on behalf of customers, credit card and other transaction fees relating to processing customer transactions, which are expensed as incurred, and the amortization of acquired trade names, technology and certain other intangible assets.
+Cost of revenues principally consists of salaries, benefits, bonuses, stock-based compensation expenses, and other indirect costs for the Company's researchers who collect and analyze the real estate data that is the basis for the Company's information, analytic and marketplace services and for employees that support these products.
+Additionally, cost of revenues includes the cost of data from third-party data sources, product hosting costs, costs related to advertising purchased on behalf of customers, credit card and other transaction fees relating to processing customer transactions, which are expensed as incurred, and the amortization of acquired trade names, technology, and certain other intangible assets.

-Foreign Currency Translation
+Foreign Currency

 The Company's reporting currency is the U.S. dollar.
 The functional currency for the majority of its operations is the local currency, with the exception of certain international locations for which the functional currency is the British Pound.
 Assets and liabilities denominated in a foreign currency are translated into U.S. dollars using the exchange rates in effect as of the balance sheet date.
 Gains and losses resulting from translation are included in accumulated other comprehensive loss.
 Currency gains and losses on the translation of intercompany loans made to foreign subsidiaries that are of a long-term investment nature are also included in accumulated other comprehensive loss.
 Gains and losses resulting from transactions denominated in a currency other than the functional currency of the entity are included in other (expense) income, net in the condensed consolidated statements of operations using the average exchange rates in effect during the period.
-The Company recognized a net foreign currency loss of \$0.1 million and \$0.4 million for the three months ended March 31, 2024 and 2023, respectively.
-This foreign currency activity is included in other (expense) income, net on the condensed consolidated statement of operations.
+The Company recognized a negligible net foreign currency loss for the three months ended June 30, 2024 and a net foreign currency loss of \$0.4 million for the three months ended June 30, 2023.
+The Company recognized a net foreign currency loss of \$0.1 million for the six months ended June 30, 2023.